I was recently asked this question on Quora: "What is the true impact of placebo effect on science?" My answer:

 But today, we deliberately design “double blind placebo controlled

-” to IGNORE placebo effect.
+clinical studies” to IGNORE placebo effect.
 Nonsense.
 Ignorance.
 That is the

 current impact of placebo effect on science.
 It's time for a change.